StefanSchroeder/Golang-Regex-Tutorial/01-chapter1.markdown

  		}
  	}

+*Compile* is the heart of the regexp-package.
+Every regular expression must be prepared before use with it.

 The *Compile*-function returns in its second argument an error code.
 In this tutorial I will usually discard it, because of course all my regexes are perfect ;-).

 For the rest of this tutorial the enclosing main function will always be assumed.